Mixing on Stochastic Staircase Transformations: Preliminaries

 \end{definition}

-\begin{remark} These properties carry over to dynamical sequences in a straightforward manner by replacing $a_{n}$ in the above definitions with $s_{n,j}$ and the $N$ in the fraction and sum with $r_{n}$; this is how they were originally defined in \cite{CS10} and \cite{CS04}. \end{remark}
+These properties carry over to dynamical sequences in a straightforward manner by replacing $a_{n}$ in the above definitions with $s_{n,j}$ and the $N$ in the fraction and sum with $r_{n}$; this is how they were originally defined in \cite{CS10} and \cite{CS04}: \begin{definition} Let $T$ be a transformation and $\{s_{n,j}\}_{\{r_{n}\}}$ be a dynamical sequence.
+The sequence is \textbf{ergodic} with respect to $T$ when for any spectral measure $\sigma$ for $T$,